 With ten new songs written and arranged, Trout was ready to call up his studio band – longtime drummer Michael Leasure, bassist John Avila and keys man Teddy ‘Zig Zag’ Andreadis – for the recording sessions at Strawhorse Studios in Los Angeles.
 Immediately, the tinderbox subject matter sparked one of the toughest-sounding records in his catalogue.
 Self-producing, and having the material mixed by sonic genius, J.J.
 Blair, added yet another bit of edge to the sound.
 “Let me put it this way, I really felt like rocking on this album.
 We had heavy things to talk about, and we went for it musically too.”

-The recent death of British blues godfather John Mayall has naturally brought Trout’s mid-’80s tenure with the Bluesbreakers into sharp focus.
+The death of British blues godfather John Mayall had naturally brought Trout’s mid-’80s tenure with the Bluesbreakers into sharp focus.
 “His influence on my life, I can’t overstate,” reflected the guitarist.
 As a man who has always been open about his past agonies, pain is never far away. “‘Hurt No More’ is my recovery song, with cutting yourself representing killing yourself with drugs and booze,” he said of the dust-blown rocker.

 With its dancing guitar lick and undeniable chorus, ‘I Remember’ is also a moment of respite from the album’s stormier subject matter.
 “That song is a longing for when life was simpler,” he explained.
 “Like, when I was 20 and starting out.
 Or when Marie and I had just got together, and we had no money and were pawning guitars, but we were madly in love and the future was ahead of us.”